Y0Coss/docs-fork/pages/web_cloud/domains/domain_create_subdomains/guide.en-us.md

 For example, *www.ovhcloud.com* is a subdomain of the *ovhcloud.com* domain.

-You can create an infinite number of subdomains from a single domain name.

 For example, if you have the domain name *example.com*, you can create the following subdomains:

 - *dns1.example.com* and *dns2.example.com* to customize your DNS servers using [GLUE records](/pages/web_cloud/domains/glue_registry)